connectrpc/vanguard-go/README.md

    Connect servers can natively handle gRPC clients.)

-   This is particularly valuable since a big draw of the Connect protocol over gRPC is its usability and inspectability with web browser and mobile device clients.
-So this middleware allows you to migrate clients to Connect without having to first migrate your server handler logic.
+   This is particularly valuable since a big draw of the Connect protocol over gRPC is its usability and inspectability with web browser and mobile device clients, and this middleware allows you to migrate clients to Connect without having to first migrate your server handler logic.